Meet

 She has worked with Speakers for Schools, Royal National Children’s Springboard and West London Zone to put a monetary value on their educational interventions.
 She has experience in cost-benefit analysis, SROI, breakeven analysis, quasi-experimental design, and wellbeing valuation.
 Additionally, Madison has a PhD in Economics, with a focus on Microeconometrics, from the University of York.

-Dr Charlotte Hallahan – Senior Policy and Communications Officer
+Dr Charlotte Hallahan – Policy and Communications Lead

 Charlotte leads The Brilliant Club’s policy strategy and engagement, and has particular expertise in educational inequality, and widening participation regulations and policy.
 In her role at the charity, she has authored several articles on educational inequality and higher education, and leads the charity’s engagement with political and educational organisations, such as the Office for Students and the Department for Education.